 9. Will casting be necessary?
 Web galleries?
 Or will the client be present?

 10. Catering?
-Number of people from the client side and number of people from the Agency?
+The number of people from the client-side and number of people from the agency?
 RV’s for clients?
 RV’s for talent?
 Any special requirements?
 Dietary likes or dislikes from your team.

 11. Will you be handling post-production?
 Retouching?

 13. You need to qualify the client in order to set your Creative Fee – Clarify whether they are an ad agency, editorial, direct client, mom and pop shop, consumer, etc.

 14. Can you give me an idea of the budget parameters?
 Or should I just work the estimate up as if it were an ideal situation?

 16. When will you need this estimate?

 17. What is the media use – Consumer ad, trade ad, packaging, direct mail, billboards, brochures – single-use, or multiple-use?